ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter2.md

 Editors
 _Biological Conservation_

+####

-Object: Resubmission of article Ref: BIOC_2017_861
+Object: Resubmission of article with Ref: BIOC_2017_861

+####

 Dear Editor,

 Some months ago, we submitted our article untitled "Combining global tree cover loss data with historical national forest-cover maps to look at six decades of deforestation and forest fragmentation in Madagascar" to _Biological Conservation_.
 Despite relatively positive comments, especially from Reviewer 3, our article was rejected due to methodological issues, raised in particular by Reviewer 1.

-We thank the two reviewers for the careful review of the first version of the manuscript and their constructive remarks.
+We thank the two reviewers for the attention they gave to the first version of the manuscript and their constructive remarks.
 After careful consideration of the remarks from the two reviewers, we decided to resolve the methodological issues and resubmit our paper to your journal.
 Detailed answers to remarks and modifications done to the manuscript can be found at the end of this cover letter.

+The new version of the manuscript includes the following main changes:

+- We better explain how historical deforestation maps and tree cover datasets have been combined, in particular specifying the interpolation method used for resampling.
+- After discussion with Peter Vogt, we modified the way forest fragmentation was computed.
+We now consider the forest percentage in the neighborhood as an estimate of forest fragmentation.
+- We argue better why we decided to look specifically at the amount of forest located at less than 100 m from forest edge.
+- We discuss better the validity of our results including validation data for Harper and Hansen products from previous studies.
+- Tables have been reformatted to increase readability.
+Areas are now given in thousands of hectares and deforestation rates are given in %/yr with one decimal.
+- All the data and the script used for this study have been made permanently and publicly available on the Zenodo research data repository.
+- We updated the GitHub repository, providing more information about which external libraries to install and how to run the code on Windows machines.

-We made our best to improve the quality of the manuscript and we sincerely hope that you will be inclined at reconsidering our article for publication in your journal.
+We made our best to improve the quality of the manuscript following Reviewer comments and we really hope that you will accept to reconsider our article for publication in your journal.

 Best regards,